Unity-Technologies/DOTS-training-samples/Ported/jvalenzu/JobClothECS/Readme.md

 ## notes

+* I would not usually structure a project with so much copy and paste.
+* I'd considered and dismissed using a shared component to filter objects instead of separate ClothInstance types.
+* I have to duplicate the EntityQuery logic, once explicit to get the entityCount (to allocate handles) and once implicit to get query
+  * would be nice to be able to setup a Unity.Entities.CodeGeneratedJobForEach.ForEachLambdaJobDescription, get entity count, then Run

 * wishlist
   + would like to be able to save out profiler info to text/json
   + would like max time per job across all runs in a frame